• Skip to primary navigation

 💬 FAQ

-• What can I substitute for TVP?
-That's a tough question.
-I tried with jackfruit and mushrooms, but didn't get satisfying results (too moist, too chewy).
-While I haven't tried, I believe this recipe might work with vegan chick'n.
+That’s a tough question.
+I tried with jackfruit and mushrooms but didn’t get satisfying results (too moist, too chewy).
+While I haven’t tried it, I believe this recipe might work with vegan chick’n.

-• How long does vegan meat floss keep?
-Vegan meat floss will keep for up to 1 month stored in an airtight container, at room temperature.
+Vegan meat floss will keep for up to 1 month stored in an airtight container at room temperature.

-• Can I dry the meat floss in the oven?
 I tried drying in the oven, but the result was not as good as the stovetop method.
 It became crispy and not as thin.

-• Can I use soy curls instead of slices?
-Unfortunately soy curls don't have the same texture as slices, so while it might work, you won't get the same cottony result.
+Unfortunately, soy curls don’t have the same texture as slices, so while it might work, you won’t get the same cottony result.

-• What does meat floss taste like?
-It's savory, umami-packed, with a hint of sweetness.
-The texture is very fluffy and it almost melts in your mouth.
+It’s savory, umami-packed, with a hint of sweetness.
+The texture is very fluffy, and it almost melts in your mouth.

 Close up of vegan meat floss.

-🍲 Where to Use Vegan Meat Floss
+🍲 Where to Use It

 Meat floss is a great condiment that adds texture and saltiness to many dishes!
 It can be used as a topping for: